How to Increase Website Speed: 10 Essential Hacks

 Tips:

-- Avoid Unnecessary Redirects: Audit your website to identify and eliminate any redirects that are not essential.
+• Avoid Unnecessary Redirects: Review your website to find and exclude any redirects that are not important.
 Ensure that links and references within your site point directly to the final destination without unnecessary redirections.

 8. Enable Lazy Loading